Security Model

 2. Whitelist-Only Execution

 Every interaction is restricted to whitelisted protocol contracts.
 A module can only call the official Uniswap V3 NonfungiblePositionManager — not any arbitrary address.
-This prevents a compromised delegate from routing funds to a malicious contract.
+This prevents a compromised delegate from routing assets to a malicious contract.

 3. Atomic Execution